Ice and Wintery Conditions may Exist in North Cheyenne Canon Park

 - Portable toilets are located at Helen Hunt Falls.

-The master plan for North Cheyenne Cañon Park is being updated.
-To find out more, get involved, and follow the process go to https://coloradosprings.gov/NCCMasterPlan
+The master plan for North Cheyenne Cañon Park has been updated.
+To find out more, go to https://coloradosprings.gov/NCCMasterPlan

 Length: About 4 miles from the Starsmore Discovery Center to the Upper Columbine trailhead